taghead/burger.devourer.xyz/README.md

 Read more at [/docs/angular_readme.md](/docs/angular_readme.md)

-Angular documentation available on their official website [https://angular.io](https://angular.io).
+Angular documentation is available on their official website. [https://angular.io](https://angular.io).

 #### 1.5.2.
 TypeScript

 The following is covered in the [/docs/typescript_refresher.md](/docs/typescript_refresher.md) document.
-Please review is assistance is needed in the following documents.
+Reviewing these documents will aid you in understanding the project.
 - Type Annotations
 - Type Assertions
 - Arrow Functions